 The development statements summarise all of the formative assessment undertaken and makes statements about the child's achievements.
 It summarises children's progress towards the early learning goals.
 Summative data is updated using the development matters and are updated as often as possible but is checked each term by the phase leader.
-The colour chart cohort sheet updated each term (2/4/6) the matrix form is updated terms 2/4/6.
+The class progress document is updated each term (2/4/6) as well as the pupil progress document is updated terms 2/4/6.

 Teaching and learning in Literacy and Mathematics is monitored by the literacy and numeracy coordinators through lesson observations, pupil interviews and whole school work sampling.
-Other areas of learning and development in the foundation stage are monitored in this way by the respective co-ordinators.
+Other areas of learning and development in the foundation stage are monitored in this way by the respective coordinators.
 The EYFS phase leader monitors teaching and learning across the Foundation Stage throughout the year and analyses data in conjunction with the class teachers & SLT.